 The Importance of Aftercare In Recovery from Addiction

-It is tempting for those who have come out of an intensive addiction treatment program to believe that their problems have been solved.
+It is tempting to skip aftercare in recovery, particularly for those who have come out of an intensive addiction treatment program to believe that their problems have been solved.
 Yes, getting help for addiction is courageous and getting through treatment is admirable, but leaving a treatment center does not mean your problems are over.

 Continued care is vital particularly during the first few years of recovery.
 There is no quick fix.
 Addiction, much like diabetes, is a lifelong disease that can be controlled if monitored and treated appropriately.